What the FDA Approval of Lecanemab Means for Patients and Families: A Q&A with MBWC Clinicians

 What type of diagnostic testing is required before starting this medication?

 A trained physician should confirm the presence of amyloid plaques in the brain before prescribing this anti-amyloid plaque treatment.
 The FDA requires an amyloid protein test to demonstrate that Alzheimer’s disease is present.
-This can be done by collecting spinal fluid through a lumbar puncture procedure to test for amyloid or or by administering an amyloid PET brain scan.
-Confirmatory tests like this make sure that the patient has brain amyloid before undergoing this specialized therapy.
+This can be done by collecting spinal fluid through a lumbar puncture (“spinal tap”) procedure to test for amyloid or by an amyloid PET brain scan.
+Confirmatory tests like these make sure that the patient has brain amyloid before undergoing this specialized therapy.
 Before considering this treatment for Alzheimer’s disease, a person must first seek care from a specialist with the expertise necessary to complete an appropriate diagnostic assessment.
 The University of Washington Memory and Brain Wellness Center is one of many centers with expertise in diagnosing Alzheimer’s disease.

 What are potential side effects of lecanemab?